 Unfortunately, no extensions for any reason can be granted if you miss the deadline for registering with ExamSoft.
-Any student who has not registered a latest version of the software by November 22 will have to hand-write their fall 2013 exams.
+Any student who has not registered a latest version of the software by April 23 will have to hand-write their spring 2014 exams.
 The reason we have to be strict with the deadline is that scheduling exams in this facility is a very complicated puzzle.
 We have limited rooms for exams since, unlike some schools, we have exams in the J.D. program and four LL.M. programs all happening during the same time period.
 We simply don’t have the space to make last minute changes.

 Also, for the exams on laptops, we have to have our computer staff available for questions and problems that may arise, plus we need to have proctors who are more sophisticated if possible.
 This can’t be done on a last minute basis.
 We appreciate your understanding.

-We will assume that students who are fully registered with ExamSoft are taking all fall 2013 exams on their laptop unless we are otherwise notified.
+We will assume that students who are fully registered with ExamSoft are taking all spring 2014 exams on their laptop unless we are otherwise notified.
 Please note you are responsible for verifying that your class information is correct.
-A course confirmation was given to students at the conclusion of the fall add/drop period.

-Any Banking student who changes his/her mind and decides to take one or more exams with standard blue books must notify Lorraine Kaplan at firstname.lastname@example.org and Nina Hrebenko at email@example.com by e-mail no later than 5 p.m. on December 4, 2013.
+Any LL.M. student who changes their mind and decides to take one or more exams with standard blue books must notify Lorraine Kaplan at firstname.lastname@example.org and Nina Hrebenko at email@example.com by e-mail no later than 5 p.m. on April 25, 2014.
 Please indicate to which exam(s) this applies.
 LLM and exchange students should notify their graduate program office.